Eugen Doga: Public activities

 Equally important for Doga during his whole life was his public work.
 From 1987 to 1991 he was a member of the Committee on Lenin and State Prizes of the USSR.
 For two convocations he was in the Supreme Soviet of Moldavia, for two more – in the Supreme Soviet of the USSR.
+He, alongside Timofei Moșneaga, were the only members of the Moldavian faction that penned an open letter to Soviet President Mikhail Gorbachev, condemning the separatist movement brewing in Transnistria at the time.

 As of 2001 he was the permanent chairman of the jury of the All-Russian Movement "Gifted Children of Russia", chairman of the jury of the contest of family Theatre.
 From 1997 to 2002 he worked with preschool children in a house where he lived.
 Member of the International Academy of the Arts, Member of the academy of film art "NIKA", Full member of the Russian Academy of science and culture; Member of the International Academy of Arts and culture.
 Throughout the creative activities of Doga he conducted awareness-raising concerts, charity concerts, and lectured to students.

 He was on numerous juries of various music and cinematic competitions and festivals across Russia and abroad: Festival "Spirit of fire", Kremlin Cadet ball, Berdyanskiy International Film Festival, Education International Festival in Iași (Festivalului Internaţional al Educaţiei), International Film Forum "Gold Knight", The all-Russian children's charity ball books heroes", and so on.

 Doga declared that he supported the Unification of Moldova and Romania.

 He was an Orthodox Christian, belonging to the Metropolis of Bessarabia.

 Doga opposed the 2022 Russian invasion of Ukraine and called it a war, not a "special military operation".

 He participated in the European Moldova National Assembly on 21 May 2023.